h-cheema/AutoHotKey___Volume-Control-Script/README.md

 1. Double click the script or right click it and click the option "Run Script".

-Setting up the script to auto turn when windows starts:
+Setting up the script to auto run when windows starts:
 1. Hold the "windows key" + "r key" to open the "run" dialog.
 1. In the dialog box, enter "shell: startup" and click the OK button.
 1. Place the script file in this startup folder.